andante-project/pypiproxy/README.md

 pypiproxy [![Build Status](https://secure.travis-ci.org/yadt/pypiproxy.png)](http://travis-ci.org/yadt/pypiproxy)
 =========

-This PyPI implementation has been created *contiunous delivery* in mind.
+This PyPI implementation has been created with *continuous delivery* in mind.
-*pypiproxy* will cache the requested artefacts and will deliver them if the public cheeseshop is not reachable.
+*pypiproxy* will cache the requested artifacts and will deliver them if the public cheeseshop is not reachable.

 ## Uploading a .tar.gz